 If you use natural gas and your business experiences curtailment periods by your utility, propane can be used for peak shaving, as a standby fuel.
-Curtailment gas delivery will provide your commercial operation with a reliable solution if you experience a power interruption, and enables you to use propane appliances for heat as needed.
+Our curtailment gas delivery will provide your commercial operation with a reliable solution if you experience a natural gas delivery interruption while enabling you to use propane appliances as needed.

-With regularly scheduled curtailment-system inspections, you can ensure that you won’t run into any obstacles when the time to use curtailment gas arrives.
-It’s critical for your business to be ready.
+With our regularly scheduled curtailment-system inspections, you can be assured that you won’t run into any obstacles when the time to use curtailment gas arrives.

 Take a look at how propane compares with other energy sources, including electricity and natural gas.
 Propane’s overall efficiency and the convenience of storing it on-site are just a couple of the factors that make this smart fuel stand out above the rest.

-Contact us to learn more about curtailment gas and how it’s important to your business that you have a back-up plan in place.
+Contact us to learn more about curtailment gas.
+It’s important to your business that you have a backup plan in place.